slackapi/node-slack-sdk/README.md

 The most important events are:
 - `RTM_CONNECTION_OPENED`: the remote server has acked the socket and sent a `hello` message, the connection is now live and can be used to send messages
-- `DISONNECT`: the RTM client has disconnected and will not try to reconnect again automatically
+- `DISCONNECT`: the RTM client has disconnected and will not try to reconnect again automatically

 ## Migrating from earlier versions